 In contrast to oaky fellows, Jesus identified himself as a vine.
 "I am the vine," is in one of his sayings [John 15,5].
 The vine is a climber that depends on others to support its own growth.
 How are vine people according to Dr Bach?

 Certain of their own ability, confident of success . . . they think that it would be for the benefit of others if they could be persuaded to do things as they themselves do, or as they are certain is right . . . they will direct their attendants.

 The "fruit" of the plane-tree in a fable of Aesop's, is the cooling shade it gives.
-A donkey too may bear a "shade-fruit":
+One more "donkey fruit": carried loads.

 What about Bramble Brandy a la Bach?

 Dr. Samuel Johnson (1709-84) said: "Large parts of what people believed was true in earlier centuries, are deemed stupid and dangerous folly nowadays." [◦Link]

-In working on getting good evidence of it, optimism is not all that is needed for all right verification.
-First postulate something, like "Bramble Brandy promites quick-witted, able humour".
+If you are feeling confused and think Bramble Brandy helps you to get optimism to manage all right, you may then benefit from a possible placebo effect.
+Take that into account so as to counteract it.
+Proper research designs are able to, statistically speaking.
+Brandy-given optimism is not all that is needed for all right verification.
+First postulate something, like "Bramble Brandy promotes quick-witted, able humour".
 Then let many informers, loads of informers describe how they were or felt before taking Bramble Brandy as prescribed, and after some time, for example ten weeks on Bramble Brandy.
-Are patterns emerging, are some qualities told of?
-If so, it is promising.
-If a lot of them could fit "Quick-witted, able humour" somehow, a sort of confirmation could be underway, depending on how well the research is done also.
+Are patterns emerging, and how many speak of similar changes in their words, how often and so on?
+Then be assured that much depends on how well the research is carried out also.

 And first of all, test whether Bach remedies have any general effect on humans.
 For the lack of good and well published evidence, nature and those who attune to it some way or other, may be brought into disrepute.